-As a follow up to a recent post on why top brands are abandoning monolithic ecommerce solutions, this article explores how the future of commerce is proving why a headless commerce solution is a great alternative.
-Leading brands find that a headless commerce solution enables them to rapidly provide innovative customer experiences.
+As a follow up to a previous article on why top brands are abandoning monolithic ecommerce solutions, this article explores why a headless commerce solution is proving to be the future-proofing alternative.
+Leading brands find that a headless or API-first commerce solution enables them to rapidly provide innovative customer experiences.

 1. Get the best of both worlds